heatherissen/ADSP_script_practice/README.md

 Flag: Additional flag that identifies important considerations for using subject phenotypes

 These output variables provide a comprehensive set of information that can be used for case/control analysis and further investigations in Alzheimer's disease research.
-More details on these variables and their values can be found in the Data Dictionary for the output file ADD FINAL NAME OF OUTPUT FILE
+More details on these variables and their values can be found in the Data Dictionary for the output file ADSPIntegratedPhenotypes_DD_2023.08.08.xlsx